elysianb/vintedget/README.md

 ## Download photos from your favorites :

-Download only list of favorites
+Create a .txt file containing link list of your favorites

 ```
 vget --favorites --list
 ```

-Download only list of favorites, and stop downloading when a specific item is reached
+Create a .txt file containing link list of your favorites, and stop downloading when a specific item is reached

 ```
 vget --favorites --list -il https://www.vinted.fr/items/1234567890-sample